jerilynzheng/al-folio/_projects/similarsinger.markdown

 **Challenges**

 The biggest challenge came from working in multiple different time zones and making sure that we kept making progress.
-To consistently meet and align goals and responsibilities, we had weekly meetings and milestone submissions.
-I directed the group and organized the direction of these sessions, working to resolve issues methodically.
-I also acted to prioritize key product features and capabilities, thinking about the user first.
+To consistently meet and align <mark>goals and responsibilities</mark>, we had weekly meetings and milestone submissions.
+I directed the group and organized the direction of these sessions, working to resolve issues <mark>methodically</mark>.
+I also acted to <mark>prioritize</mark> key product features and capabilities, thinking about the <mark>user first</mark>.

 Technical Updates:
 - When a user is interested in music without lyrics, we need to prioritize the genre of their liked artist